 He unselfishly supported his gifted contemporaries; as a conductor he did a great deal to promote appreciation of the works of Wagner and Berlioz, and as a teacher he honed the skills of the younger generation of pianists, including Hans von Bülow and Tausig (and later, István Thoman and Árpád Szendy).
 As a composer, in his Weimar years he produced his most influential works, including his Hungarian rhapsodies Nos.1-15, volumes 1 and 2 of the Years of Pilgrimage, his B minor sonata, the 12 symphonic poems, the Faust and Dante symphonies, the Esztergom Mass, the two piano concertos and the Totentanz.

 Having left Weimar, from 1860 to 1869 he lived in Rome, where in 1865 he took minor orders.
 In the 1860s and 1870s he composed the Christus oratorio, the Coronation Mass, the Via Crucis and several smaller religious works.
 Every year from 1869 until his death he travelled to Budapest and to Weimar for several months.
 In 1875 he was appointed president and professor at the newly established Academy of Music in Budapest.
 In the official apartment he was given in that institution's first independent building (today the Old Academy, the Ferenc Liszt Memorial Museum), every winter Liszt gave piano master courses.
-In the summer of 1886, although he was ill, he travelled to the Wagner festival and there, in Bayreuth, he met his death.
+In the summer of 1886, although he was ill, he travelled to the Wagner festival and there, in Bayreuth, he met his death on 31 July.

 The New Liszt Complete Critical Edition